QoboLtd/PHRETS/README.md

+# QoboLtd PHRETS
+PHP client library for interacting with a RETS server to pull real estate listings, photos and other data made available from an MLS system.

+PHRETS handles the following aspects for you:

+* Response parsing (XML, HTTP multipart, etc.)
+* Simple variables, arrays and objects returned to the developer
+* RETS communication (over HTTP)
+* HTTP Header management
+* Authentication
+* Session/Cookie management

+## Permanent Fork
-This is a fork of [troydavisson/PHRETS](https://github.com/troydavisson/PHRETS)
+This library is a fork of [troydavisson/PHRETS](https://github.com/troydavisson/PHRETS) which was forked to:

-The purpose of this fork is to:

 1. support modern PHP versions
 2. Allow the library to be used without too many dependencies.